jamesjcai/ScTenifoldNet.jl/README.md

 X=X[:,vec(sum(X,dims=1).>30)]
 Y=Y[:,vec(sum(Y,dims=1).>30)]
 ```
-#### scTenifoldNet
+#### ScTenifoldNet
-Here we run **scTenifoldNet** under the H0 (there is no change in the regulation of the gene) using the same matrix as input and under the HA (there is a change in the regulation of the genes) using the control and the perturbed network.
+Here we run **ScTenifoldNet** under the H0 (there is no change in the regulation of the gene) using the same matrix as input and under the HA (there is a change in the regulation of the genes) using the control and the perturbed network.
 ```julia
 Z0=scTenifoldNet.tenrnet(X, donorm=true)
 Z1=scTenifoldNet.tenrnet(Y, donorm=true)